epfl-lasa/wp5-metal-additive-common/README.md

 git submodule update
 ```

-Then to manage a submodule, you have to think about a github repo inside an other one.
-The submodule is a github repo at a certain state.
-To update it you have to go inside the corresponding folder and update it as a normal github repository.
-And when you want to update the link to the latest state, you can push the changes from your root github repository as usual.
+Then to manage a submodule, you have to think about a github repo inside an other one, frozen at a certain commit.
+To update it you have to go inside the corresponding folder, where the submodule is linked to, and update it as a normal github repository.
+And when you want to update the link to the latest commit, you can update the changes from your root github repository as usual.

+By update, I mean : *git add, commit, push*.

 ## Requirements